Sandeep Kumar (politician): Political career

+Sexual assault allegations

 Kumar was removed by Delhi Chief Minister Arvind Kejriwal on 31 August 2016 after he received a sex CD showing Kumar in a compromising position having sex with two women.
 Kumar was arrested by Delhi Police on 3 September 2016 after a woman alleged he had spiked her drink, raped her and secretly filmed her.
 His membership of the AAP was suspended.
 He was subsequently expelled from the AAP and in September 2016 was placed in judicial custody for a fortnight.
 He was granted bail in November 2016, with the judge noting that any trial would have to determine several possible explanations for the actions that were claimed to be rape.

 Still a sitting member of the Assembly, it was alleged in April 2017 that Kumar had been voicing support for a BJP candidate in the then municipal council election campaign.
 The BJP distance themselves from the story, claiming that it was an attempt by the AAP to smear them.